Andy4495/emulator-8-bit/README.md

 [![Test Disassembler](https://github.com/Andy4495/emulator-8-bit/actions/workflows/TestDisassembler.yml/badge.svg)](https://github.com/Andy4495/emulator-8-bit/actions/workflows/TestDisassembler.yml)
 [![Test Opcodes](https://github.com/Andy4495/emulator-8-bit/actions/workflows/TestOpcodes.yml/badge.svg)](https://github.com/Andy4495/emulator-8-bit/actions/workflows/TestOpcodes.yml)

 This is a simple 8-bit CPU emulator and disassembler.
-It currently supports the Z80, but adding support for other CPUs should be straightforward.
+It currently supports the Z80; other CPUs may be added in the future.

 I created it as a learning exercise to refresh my C++ programming skills and to spend some time diving into the Z80 CPU architecture.

 The Z80-specific code is encapsulated in a Z80 class.
-Additional CPUs can be emulated by creating classes specific for those CPUs by inheriting from the `abstract_CPU` class.
+Additional CPUs can be emulated by creating classes specific to those CPUs by inheriting from the `abstract_CPU` class.

 The emulator:

+- Supports all official Zilog opcodes and all undocumented opcodes listed in this [table][30] by [deeptoaster][31].
+- Emulates at the instruction level (it is not "clock accurate")
 - Does not emulate external hardware (e.g., there is no method to see what bits are currently on the address lines).
-- Emulates at the instruction level (it is not "clock accurate")
 - Does not update the undocumented flag bits 5 and 3 (sometimes referred to as XF and YF).
 - Does not emulate the undocumented internal MEMPTR and Q registers.

-There are many other open source emulators available.
-This emulator is not meant to replace any of those.
-Feel free to use it and open an issue if you find anything or would like to request a feature.
+- Supports the HALT statement as if it were a breakpoint.
+Execution is stopped and the R register is not updated while the processor is halted.
+- May not update the R register correctly in other non-HALT instances.

 ## Work In Progress